Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 I know there are a few things that stick out here, but it's the first iteration, and as previously stated, I will re-iterate.

-But I still needed to do some internal juggling for adding and increasing to this type, specifically since the type I made immutable, I would have to do a little more than if it were mutable.
+But I still needed to do some internal juggling for adding and increasing to this type, specifically since the type I made mutable, I would have to do a little more than if it were immutable.

 ```
 [Fact]